Written by 9:29 am DNS • 3 Comments

 What is DNS?
 How does Domain Name System work?

-Without DNS, there is no Internet.
+Without Domain Name System (DNS), there is no Internet.
 It is the key ingredient that makes domain resolving possible.
 We use DNS to access sites, send and receive emails when we use applications.
 All-day, every day!

 Domain Name System – DNS